hcarnes/buster_takehome/README.md

 A coding assignment for Buster.

-**The app is deployed here: (https://buster-takehome.herokuapp.com/companies)[https://buster-takehome.herokuapp.com/companies].**
+**The app is deployed [here](https://buster-takehome.herokuapp.com/companies).**

-## Describe your solution and reasoning behind your choices.
-Include any trade-offs and what you might do differently given more time.
+**Describe your solution and reasoning behind your choices.
+Include any trade-offs and what you might do differently given more time.**

 I created this app using Rails and the webpacker gem to integrate React.
 I decided to use React in order to create a more interactive UX, and I believed the requirements translated easily into React components.
 It was a tradeoff for time because this was my first time implementing React/Webpacker in a personal project.
 While I enjoyed the challenge, I realize it would have been faster to do the CRUD requirements using only Rails and drop the map in using React/Webpacker.